BrightspaceUI/actions/visual-diff/README.md

 * `TEST_TIMEOUT` (default: `40000`): Test timeout passed into the mocha call.

 Notes:
-* You can also run this action in your release workflow to confirm the `master` branch is in a good state before releasing.
-If there's a problem, a PR will be opened against `master` to get the goldens back in the expected state.
+* You can also run this action in your release workflow to confirm the `main` branch is in a good state before releasing.
+If there's a problem, a PR will be opened against `main` to get the goldens back in the expected state.
 This mostly comes down to a time versus risk trade-off - the risk of things getting out of sync may be lower than the time taken to run your visual diff tests every release.
 * You can use the standard `GITHUB_TOKEN` that exists automatically, but will need to [setup the AWS secrets](#setting-up-aws-access-creds).

 ## Setting Up AWS Access Creds